Global Crypto Alliance (CALL) Price Hits $0.0005 on Top Exchanges

-Global Crypto Alliance (CURRENCY:CALL) traded up 6.4% against the U.S. dollar during the 24 hour period ending at 21:00 PM Eastern on October 6th.
-During the last week, Global Crypto Alliance has traded 26.7% higher against the U.S. dollar.
-One Global Crypto Alliance coin can currently be bought for $0.0005 or 0.00000001 BTC on popular exchanges.
-Global Crypto Alliance has a total market cap of $38,554.06 and approximately $34.00 worth of Global Crypto Alliance was traded on exchanges in the last 24 hours.
+Global Crypto Alliance (CURRENCY:CALL) traded up 0.9% against the U.S. dollar during the 24-hour period ending at 12:00 PM Eastern on October 10th.
+During the last week, Global Crypto Alliance has traded 15.9% higher against the U.S. dollar.
+Global Crypto Alliance has a total market cap of $39,375.26 and $34.00 worth of Global Crypto Alliance was traded on exchanges in the last day.
+One Global Crypto Alliance coin can currently be bought for approximately $0.0005 or 0.00000001 BTC on cryptocurrency exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.